pregnant woman on the beach during sunset

 What if I still can't find a midwife or if I don't have German health insurance?

 For both of the above mentioned scenarios, you can check out the platform call a midwife, where you can find online support from a qualified midwife in eight different languages.
-If you have German health insurance, this service is paid for by your insurance.
-If you don't have German health insurance, you can book a 7-day package for €99.90.
-You can learn more about call a midwife in this interview with midwife and founder Sabine.
+If you have German health insurance, this service is paid for by your public health insurance.

 Additionally, some midwife practices, family centers, hospitals and OBGYNs offer a drop-in clinic for those families that do not have a "personal" midwife (see this Google search for "Wochenbettsprechstunde Berlin").